git-hyagi/pulp_container/docs/admin/guides/build-image.md

 string that maps artifacts in Pulp to a filename.
 Any files passed in (via `build_context`) are available inside the build container at the path defined in File Content `relative-path`.

+It is possible to define the Containerfile in two ways:
+* from a [local file](site:pulp_container/docs/admin/guides/build-image#build-from-a-containerfile-uploaded-during-build-request) and pass it during build request
+* from an [existing file](site:pulp_container/docs/admin/guides/build-image#upload-the-containerfile-as-a-file-content) in the `build_context`

 ## Create a Container Repository

 ```bash